2015 Kundby bomb plot: Legal proceedings

 On 17 February 2017, charges of terrorism were levied against the girl.
 She was further charged with violence after she stabbed a pedagogue in the stomach with a glass splinter from a mirror while in detention.
-The public prosecutor demanded she be held in custody indefinitely.
+The public prosecutor demanded Colding-Olsen be held in custody indefinitely.

 The case started on 19 April 2017.
 The judgement on the issue of guilt was moved to 16 May 2017 after police found a letter in her prison cell from a man convicted of terrorism.
 She was sentenced to six years in prison on 18 May 2017.

 The public prosecutor appealed the sentence, demanding a custodial sentence without a definite time limit, stating she was too dangerous to be part of society.
 Retslægerådet (Danish Justice Physician Council) agreed with the public prosecutors.
+On 27 November 2017 Natascha Colding-Olsen received her final sentence of eight years in prison on account of planning of terrorism and physical violence (legemsangreb) for stabbing a pedagogue.

+On 10 January 2019, she was additionally sentenced to 40 days in prison for threats against her former mentor during a phone conversation.
+On 8 May 2019, she was sentenced to 20 further days for a bribery attempt against a police guard who Colding-Olsen had wanted to give her a phone.